-The accompanying consolidated and separate financial statements have been prepared in accordance with the Accounting Act B.E.
+The accompanying financial statements have been prepared in accordance with the Accounting Act B.E.
 2543, Thai Financial Reporting Standards ("TFRS") issued under the Accounting Professions Act B.E.
 2547 and the financial reporting requirements promulgated by the Securities and Exchange Commission under the Securities and Exchange Act B.E.
 2535.
 These financial statements are officially prepared in the Thai language.
-The translation of these consolidated and separate financial statements to other languages must be in compliance with the official report in Thai.
+The translation of these financial statements to other languages must be in compliance with the official report in Thai.